oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

     -   Your analytical skills
     -   Your independence in making complex decisions
 -   Make sure to present solutions and ask for feedback, rather than just asking for solutions.
 You can do this by presenting the various solutions you came up with in your proposal, and doing an analysis of their advantages & disadvantages from the end-user perspective.
 Finally, choose the best solution you have and explain your reasoning behind your choice.
 Note that this doesn't mean that you must always have multiple ideas to solve a problem, but you should instead always explain how you reached a solution, and why is it the best one from the end-user's perspective.
--   Mentor's suggestions are "suggestions", not orders (often, reviewers may not be certain whether their suggestion is correct), so, as the proposal owner, you are welcome to decide whether to accept/reject it.
+-   Mentors' suggestions are "suggestions", not mandates (often, reviewers may not be certain whether their suggestion is correct).
+This means that, as the proposal owner, you are welcome to decide whether to accept/reject such suggestions.
 In either case, when you are accepting/rejecting a suggestion provided by a reviewer, explain your reasoning and the research that led to your decision.
 Don't use an "appeal to authority" (e.g. "I am doing it this way because XXX said so") — the rational analysis that underlies the decision is what's important.
 -   We do not expect you to always agree with your reviewers.
 If you think that the suggestion doesn't suit your project, it is totally fine to explain your decision and provide reasons for it.
-It is always a good idea to have discussions when you have confusions, rather than simply agreeing.
+It is always a good idea to have discussions when you're confused about something, rather than simply agreeing to whatever is proposed.
 Note that this does not mean that we encourage you to disagree with your reviewers on everything — this is just a suggestion to bear in mind if you get confused.
 -   Please note that your reviewer may or may not be involved in the final selection process.
 It is also **not** the case that you need to implement all your reviewers' suggestions/requests in order to be selected.
 As mentioned above, it is important that you actively take help and work together with your proposal reviewers in order to prepare a strong proposal that meets the guidelines for your chosen project.

 ### Sample proposals from past years

-If you'd like to get a sense of what a proposal might contain, please see our [GSoC 2021 page](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2020) for examples of proposals that we accepted in 2021.
+If you'd like to get a sense of what a proposal might contain, please see our [GSoC 2021 page](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2021) for examples of proposals that we accepted in 2021.
 However, please note that the [GSoC Proposal Template](https://docs.google.com/document/d/1fZ8yJG70zoANYGJgOv5wsIzz3arOX4Up4EJqfUU6nis/edit) has been completely revamped for 2022, so please be sure to follow the 2022 template.

 _**Note:** although some of the previous years proposals are a bit on the long side, there's **no** formal length requirement for your proposal.
 In general, the quality of what you write is much more important than the amount of text you write, and we encourage you to write shorter proposals that still convey the main aim of the project.
 For the actual requirements, please see the [GSoC Proposal Template](#gsoc-proposal-template) section above._